renatolfc/chimera-stf/README.md

-# Chimera-SMF
+# Chimera-STF

-This repository implements the Chimera Shared Matrix Factorizantion (over Time) technique, first introduced in the paper "Temporally Evolving Community Detection and Prediction in Content-Centric Networks".
+This repository implements the Chimera Shared Matrix Factorization (over Time) technique, first introduced in the paper "Temporally Evolving Community Detection and Prediction in Content-Centric Networks".